Nickflanagn24/blockbuster-brainbuster/README.md

   -The page also includes a visual theme based on popular movie elements, engaging users right from the start with appealing imagery.

 - **Mute Button**
-  - Blockbuster Brainbquiz quiz has a mute button to mute the sounds.
-The sounds are an audio feeedback for the user to if they got the question right or wrong.
+  - The Blockbuster Brainbquiz quiz has a mute button to mute the sounds.
+The sounds are audio feedback for the user to see if they got the question right or wrong.
   - The mute button is set to mute when the quiz loads up by default.
 The mute button can be found at the top right of any screen.

 - **Start Screen**